Palm Beach Harbor Pilots Association

 LARGE VESSEL RESTRICTIONS

-This information is to help clarify our parameters as to what size, beam, and draft that vessels may transit the Port of Palm Beach.
-A synopsis of our guidelines is listed below, however, it is impossible to regulate each scenario.
-When a vessel is calling on the Port for the first time, the Pilots must be contacted before scheduling vessels that are either 550’ LOA or greater, 85’ or over in beam, or over 28’ in draft.
-The Pilots should be contacted at least 72 hours prior to arrival for all other vessels calling on the Port for the first time to discuss any tug or docking requirements that may delay the vessel.
+This information is to help clarify our parameters as to what size, beam, and draft of ship may transit the Port of Palm Beach.
+A synopsis of our guidelines is listed below, however, it is impossible to foresee each scenario.
+When a vessel is calling on the Port for the first time, the Pilots must be contacted before scheduling vessels that are either 550' LOA or greater, 85' or over in beam, or over 28' in draft.
+The Pilots should be contacted at least 72 hours prior to arrival for all other vessels calling on the Port for the first time to discuss any tug or docking requirements that may affect the vessel.

-The maximum salt-water draft is 33’-00” for the Port of Palm Beach when the channel and turning basin are free from shoaling.
-During periods when shoaling is present, further restrictions beyond what is stated below might be applied to the draft, length, or beam.
+The maximum salt-water draft is 33'-00" for the Port of Palm Beach when the channel and turning basin are free from shoaling.
+The maximum salt water daft is 32'-00" for hydrocarbon tank vessels.
+During periods when shoaling is present, further restrictions beyond what is stated below might be applied to the length, draft, and beam.

-Vessels 600’ and over LOA will enter only during daylight hours.
+Vessels 600' LOA or greater, or a beam of 90' or greater, or a draft of 30' or greater, will enter only during daylight hours.

 Vessels within 3 feet of maximum allowable draft are restricted to high water slack.

-Vessels less than 550’ LOA and 85’ beam with 50 feet of clearance in the slip can be safely handled using the two local tugs under most weather conditions.
-When vessels exceed this size or when the weather deteriorates, we have found that it is necessary to order an outside tug and/or restrict the draft to improve the maneuvering of these vessels.
-Briefly, the reasons for this are; the low horsepower of the local tugs, the strength of the Gulf Stream at the mouth of the inlet, the width of the turn in the inner channel, and wind velocities that exceed 20 knots.
+Vessels less than 550' LOA and 85' beam with 50 feet of clearance in the slip can be safely handled using the local tugs under most weather conditions.
+When vessels exceed this size or when the weather deteriorates, we have found that it may be necessary to restrict the draft in order to improve the maneuvering of the vessel.
+The reasons for this are due to the strength of the Gulf Stream at the mouth of the inlet and the width of the turn in the inner channel.

-Single screw vessels may require a third tug if they exceed the following parameters:
+Single screw vessels over 550' LOA may require a third local tug in adverse weather conditions.

 Twin-screw ships, and single screw vessels fitted with thrusters, may not have all of the restrictions that are listed above depending upon the handling characteristics of the vessel.
 The Pilots should be contacted regarding such vessels.

-Additional Information for the Cruise Port at Berth #2:
+Additional Information for Cruise Ships at Berth #2:

 Home | Contact Us